4d/docs/website/translated_docs/es/ORDA/glossary.md

 ## Bloqueo optimista

 In "optimistic lock" mode, entities are not locked explicitly before updating them.
 Each entity has an internal stamp that is automatically incremented each time the entity is saved on disk.
 The entity.save( ) or entity.drop( ) methods will return an error if the stamp of the loaded entity (in memory) and the stamp of the entity on disk do not match, or if the entity has been dropped.
-Optimistic locking is only available in ORDA implementation.
+El bloqueo optimista sólo está disponible en la implementación ORDA.
 Ver también " Bloqueo pesimista ".

 ## Bloqueo pesimista